 This exhibit represents portraits of people living with intellectual and developmental disabilities and provides the opportunity to see beyond all labels or disabilities.
 It celebrates our very own community ambassadors as the beautiful, vibrant individuals they are.

 The Resource Exchange (TRE) serves over 4,400 individuals in the Pikes Peak Region, with a mission of building independence for people with intellectual and developmental disabilities.
 TRE partners with hundreds of human service provider agencies, school districts, and a host of additional corporate, academic, research and healthcare partners in the delivery of services to offer fully customized and innovative services that focus on exceptional health and welfare in order to grow quality of life.

-We are particularly proud to collaborate with Rick Guidotti, Positive Exposure, and Jeff Kearney to create this “The Spirit of Difference” Photography Exhibition.
+We are particularly proud to collaborate with Rick Guidotti and Positive Exposure to create this “The Spirit of Difference” Photography Exhibition.

 We share the belief that each of us seeks the fullest expression of our independence, pursuing our unique quality of and purpose in life.
 And through these spectacular photographs, we join Rick in the hope that our community will join with other communities around the world to see beauty in everyone and to instill a profound respect for diversity and understanding of people of all differences.

 We encourage you to join Rick, TRE and our friends featured in this exhibit to “Change How You See, See How You Change.”